 1 Menu - CONFIGURE DEVICE - PRINT QUALITY - CREATE CLEANING PAGE -

-2 when the page emerges put it face down in Tray 1
+2 When the page emerges put it face down in Tray 1

-3 The PROCESS CLEANING PAGE.
+3 Then PROCESS CLEANING PAGE.

 If the cleaning page doesn't work the printer will need more substantive attempts at cleaning using a dry cloth, a slightly damp cloth or a toner-grade vacuum cleaner.